Mohamed Touré (soccer, born 2004)

-Mohamed Toure (moh-HAM-ed TOO-ray; born 26 March 2004) is a professional soccer player who plays as a striker for Danish Superliga club Randers.
-Born a Liberian refugee in Guinea, he represents the Australia national team.
+Mohamed A. Touré (moh-HAM-ed TOO-ray; born 26 March 2004) is a professional soccer player who plays as a striker for Norwich City.
+Born a Liberian refugee in Guinea, he plays for the Australia national team.

-Toure was raised in the suburbs of South Australia.
-He began his professional career at Adelaide United making his debut and scoring his first goal for the club in February 2020, as the third youngest debutant and youngest goalscorer in A-League history at the age of 15.
+He began his professional career at Adelaide United, making his debut and scoring his first goal for the club in February 2020, as the third youngest debutant and youngest goalscorer in A-League history at the age of 15.
 Following his breakthrough season, he joined Stade de Reims, initially playing in the reserves before making his first-team debut in May 2023.

-Early life
+Early life and education

-Mohamed Toure was born on 26 March 2004 in a refugee camp in Conakry, the capital of Guinea, the second oldest among seven siblings.
-His parents, Amara and Mawa Toure, were originally from Frelah, a town in the Salala District of Liberia, and belonged to the Mandingo ethnic group.
-Displaced by the First Liberian Civil War, Toure's family fled to safety in Guinea when the war reached the town on 23 May 1990.
-His family spent 14 years in a Guinean refugee camp before moving to Australia on 26 November 2004 after Toure's father met an aid worker named Kristine Galloway who encouraged him to consider moving there.
-His parents evaluated other countries, namely Canada or United States, to call home but chose Australia believing they were more likely to encounter kind-hearted people there.
+Mohamed A. Touré was born on 26 March 2004 in a refugee camp in Conakry, the capital of Guinea, the second oldest among seven siblings.
+His parents, Amara and Mawa Touré, were originally from Frelah, a town in the Salala District of Bong County, Liberia, and belonged to the Mandingo ethnic group.
+Displaced by the First Liberian Civil War, Touré's family fled to safety in Guinea when the war reached the town on 23 May 1990.

+His family spent 14 years in a Guinean refugee camp before moving to Australia on 26 November 2004 when Touré was eight months of age after his father met an aid worker named Kristine Galloway, who encouraged him to consider moving there.
+His parents evaluated other countries, namely Canada and the US, but chose Australia, believing they were more likely to encounter kind-hearted people there.
+At the time of their arrival in 2004, the Tourés initially settled on Prospect Road at Blair Athol, later moving to Croydon and Clearview in South Australia.

-At the time of their arrival, the Toures initially settled on Prospect Road at Blair Athol before later moving to Croydon and Clearview in South Australia, a decision made by the government and Mohamed's uncle, Ali.
-Toure grew up in a tight-knit Islamic family that shared a love for football.
+Touré grew up in a tight-knit Islamic family that shared a love for football.
 During his childhood years, he spent a significant amount of time playing the sport with his brothers, Al Hassan and Musa, on the football field across from their house.
+The brothers remain close.

-Displaying immense talent from a young age, Toure was selected to join the local club Croydon Kings, where he would spend most of his youth career alongside his brothers.
+Displaying immense talent from a young age, Touré was selected to join the local club Croydon Kings, where he spent most of his youth career alongside his brothers.